-I also add a sign up box to your website where website visitors can add their names and email addresses.
+We also add a sign-up box to your website where website visitors can add their names and email addresses.

 From there they’re automatically added to your newsletter system.

 But you don’t have to build emails yourself.
-If you’re a designer I’m sure you have experience putting together an email newsletter.
+If you’re a designer, you have experience putting together an email newsletter.

 It’s a mission, the manual way.

-With my way all you do is keep adding articles to your website or your latest work to your portfolio.
-It’s sent to subscribers automatically in a professional-looking email with a link back to the original article.
+With our way, all you do is keep adding articles to your website or your latest work to your portfolio.
+It’s sent to subscribers automatically in a professional-looking email, with a link back to the original article.

 Search engine marketing